-The software binary that comprises the cryptographic boundary for Kernel Mode Cryptographic Primitives Library is CNG.SYS.
-The crypto boundary is also defined by the enclosure of the computer system, on which Kernel Mode Cryptographic Primitives Library is to be executed.
-The physical configuration of Kernel Mode Cryptographic Primitives Library, as defined in FIPS-140-2, is multi-chip standalone.
+The software binaries that comprises the cryptographic boundary for Cryptographic Primitives Library are BCRYPTPRIMITIVES.DLL and NCRYPTSSLP.DLL.
+The Crypto boundary is also defined by the enclosure of the computer system on which Cryptographic Primitives Library is to be executed.
+The physical configuration of Cryptographic Primitives Library, as defined in FIPS-140-2, is multi-chip standalone.